Turner and Margate

 Read more about Turner's life and connections with places across the country in this Britain Magazine article

-To countdown to the arrival of Turner Prize 2019 in Thanet, we’ve picked 12 top facts about his connections to Margate and the Isle of Thanet.
+We’ve picked 12 top facts about his connections to Margate and the Isle of Thanet.

 1. Turner first came to Margate in 1786, aged 11, to stay with an uncle, a fishmonger in the town.